 What I wasn’t expecting to marvel at was the absolutely incredible rock formations.
 These things looked like something from another planet!
 You’ll see vast desert plains speckled with Joshua Trees, and then all of a sudden there are these giant boulders stacked up on top of each other.
 It’s almost like someone had scooped up all the boulders in the park and stacked them into piles.
 So peculiar, but such an amazing sight!

 Joshua Tree National Park has some amazing viewpoints and trails, and I’d honestly say you can’t go wrong.
 Upon entering go to the Visitor’s Center and the park rangers can provide recommendations depending on what you’re interested in.

 - Keys View – Definitely go for gorgeous views of the Coachella Valley.
 We also made many stops for photos and exploring while driving through the park.

 Some nice short hikes (about 1 mile loops) are:

 If you can help it, do not miss a sunrise or sunset in the desert.
 It is such an amazing experience.
 Because of the clear skies and low light pollution, you’re able to see such unique and vibrant colors.

 My favorite of all was Jumbo Rocks for sunset.
 I would highly recommend this.
 You can climb right up to the top of the rocks, and sit back and watch the sky put on a show.
 If you decide to do this, definitely dress warm, even if you don’t think you’ll need it.
 Once the sun goes down it gets chilly.

-During my visit the sun rose around 5:30am, and all three of us somehow managed to crawl out of our tent half asleep, and marvel at the desert sky as the sun rose over the mountains.
-Such beauty.
+During my visit the sun rose around 5:30am, and all three of us somehow managed to crawl out of our tent half asleep.
+It was so beautiful watching the sun rise over the mountains.

 After the sun rose we immediately jumped in the car and headed to Country Kitchen for some hot coffee and fluffy blueberry pancakes!